awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secret.md

 Do not create a dynamic reference using a backslash `(\)` as the final value\.
 AWS CloudFormation cannot resolve those references, which causes a resource failure\.

 After you create the basic secret, you can do any of the following:
-+ Configure your secret with details of the [Secrets Manager supported database or service](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html#full-rotation-support) with credentials stored in this secret\.
++ Configure your secret with details of the Secrets Manager supported [database or service](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html#full-rotation-support) with credentials stored in this secret\.
-+ Attach a resource\-based permissions policy to the secret\.
++ Attaches a resource\-based permissions policy to the secret\.
 To do this, define a [AWS::SecretsManager::ResourcePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-resourcepolicy.html) resource type\.
 + You can optionally configure a secret to rotate after a specified number of days\.
 See [AWS::SecretsManager::RotationSchedule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-rotationschedule.html)\.

 ## Syntax<a name="aws-resource-secretsmanager-secret-syntax"></a>